AndyArch11/JusticeCOVID/README.md

 See Reference.txt for sources used to generate the maps and graphs.

+N.B.
+Each html file is standalone.
+They can be downloaded and run from a local computer, but do require Internet access for Javascript libraries.
+The html files include inline Javascript.
+If these were to be executed from a webserver, it would be more efficient to extract the inline javascript into its own standalone file(s) and minimize the content.

 ## Prison Map
 * au_prison_map.html
     * Shows a map of prisons across Australia